Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 They involve explicit derogations directed toward a member of a marginalized group.

-Since they are conscious, their intention is to hurt the intended victim through name-calling or discriminatory actions.
+Since they are conscious, their intention is to hurt the victim through name-calling or discriminatory actions.

 Of all the types of microaggressions, microassaults are the easiest to recognize.